 Available either with black NATO textile strap or with a rubber band of the same color, the watch looks organic and, if you don’t mind, historically correct.
 Sure, it could possibly look even more natural if the brand opted for a Plexiglas crystal instead of sapphire.
 However, the choice seems to be a bit more practical since the synthetic material is less prone to scratches.

 If it is Tudor that Oris has in its crosshairs, they have surely taken the right caliber to hit the target.
-Offered at a lot more affordable price, the timekeeper seems to be a lot better choice either than their Pelagos Diver Titanium or Heritage Black Bay models.
+Offered at a lot more affordable price, the timekeeper seems to be a lot better choice either than their Pelagos Diver Titanium or Heritage Black Bay model.
 Although Divers Sixty-Five‘s design is not that iconic as those resurrected by Tudor during the recent years, Oris’ public perception is not plagued by that ‘poor man’s Rolex’ stigma that Tudor still tries to get rid of.

 Measuring 40 millimeters in diameter, the new Divers Sixty-Five is just a tad larger than a typical timekeeper of the era.
 It predictably doesn’t occupy too much space on a normal wrist, but, at the same time, radiates a sort of self-assured presence with its oversized crown, long lugs, and notched bezel that not only provides superior grip, but also looks extremely cool.